 When the organizational culture supports teamwork, team members understand how the strategy of using teams fits in the total context of their organization's strategic plan and success goals, too.
-Team members understand why using teams will help their organization attain its business goals - and how they can attain their personal goals by effective participation.
+Team members understand why using teams will help their organization attain its business goals—and how they can attain their personal goals through effective participation.

 In fact, they understand the context of a team culture so well, that they are convinced that teams are the only way their organization will excel.

 5 Generations of Employees and Team Culture

 In fact, a whole generation of consultants made their living working with these employees to help them understand the positive contributions that teams and a teamwork culture could make in an organization.
 Older Gen Xers are in this group of employees as well.)
 It is not that they objected to teams.
 Indeed, as noted in the Purdue reference, Baby Boomers, especially, are drawn to teams.
 For the most part, they had just not participated.

 Millennial employees see teams differently.
 Schools got on board with teams and teamwork and Millennials have experienced teams their entire lives.